Papa John's

-Papa John’s global presence has reached over 5,500 locations in 49 countries and territories; and is currently the world’s third-largest pizza delivery company.
+Papa John's global presence has reached over 5,500 locations in 49 countries and territories, and it is the world's third-largest pizza delivery company.

 History

 1984–2009

 The Papa John's restaurant was founded in 1984 when "Papa" John Schnatter installed an oven inside a broom closet in the back of his father's tavern, Mick's Lounge, in Jeffersonville, Indiana.
-He then sold his 1971 Camaro Z28 to purchase US$1,600 worth of used pizza equipment and began selling pizzas to the tavern's customers out of the converted closet.
+He sold his 1971 Camaro Z28 to purchase US$1,600 worth of used pizza equipment and began selling pizzas to the tavern's customers out of the converted closet.
 His pizzas proved sufficiently popular that a year later he moved into an adjoining space.
 Dipping sauce specifically for pizza was invented by Papa John's Pizza that same year, and has since become popular when eating pizza, especially the crust.

-The company went public in 1993.
+The company went public in 1993 following an initial public offering, becoming listed on the NASDAQ under the symbol PZZA.
 A year later it had 500 stores, and by 1997 it had opened 1,500 stores.
 In 2009, Schnatter bought the Camaro back after offering a reward of $250,000 for the car.

 2010s

-On May 22, 2010, the first ever Bitcoin transaction was made between Laszlo Hanyecz and Jeremy Sturdivant.
-The swap involved an agreement to trade 10,000 bitcoins for two large Papa John's pizzas.
-The day is now celebrated annually by bitcoin enthusiasts as "Bitcoin Pizza Day", on May 22.
+The first notable Bitcoin retail transaction involving physical goods was paid on May 22, 2010, by exchanging 10,000 mined BTC for two pizzas delivered from a Papa John's on Atlantic Boulevard in Jacksonville, Florida.
+Some cryptocurrency users have celebrated May 22 as "Bitcoin Pizza Day".